 If you had approached me before 2004-2005 in a conversation about Christianity I am pretty sure that you would have come away from it convinced that I was a fundamental Southern Baptist.
 Up until that time I actually had no idea what Synergism, Monergism, or Arminianism were.
 I had a vague notion of what Calvinism was, but that came from the many World History classes I took over the years.
 However, if you had asked how salvation took place you would have received back a conglomerated mish-mash of doctrines that were inconsistent with each other at best.
 I knew Ephesians 2:8 because I had been an Evangelism Explosion presenter and trainer for many years.
 However, my understanding of that verse was that the grace only involved salvation while the faith that Paul mentioned was “mine.”
 Here is the verse again.

-For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, (Ephesians 2:8 ESV)
+8 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; Ephesians 2:8 (NASB)

 However, there is a problem with that understanding in light of 1 Corinthians 2:14.

-The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned.
-(1 Corinthians 2:14 ESV)
+14 But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.
+1 Corinthians 2:14 (NASB)